hydradb/pg_query/README.md

 ![CI](https://github.com/hydradb/pg_query/actions/workflows/ci.yml/badge.svg)

-A library to parse postgreSQL queries.
+Rust NIF to postgreSQL parser.

-It uses [pg_query](https://github.com/pganalyze/pg_query) embedded as a rust nif.
+It uses [libpg_query](https://github.com/pganalyze/libpg_query) which builds parts of the postgreSQL server source.

+`pg_query.ex` enables parsing SQL queries into the internal postgreSQL parsetree.
+As well as deparsing the parsetree into a statement.

 ## Features

 - [x] Parse postgresSQL statements into a parse tree either as a struct or json
 - [X] Deparse - Turn the parse tree back into a statement
 - [X] Normalize - Turn a statement into a parameterized statement
-- [] Modify the parse tree
+- [X] Access / Modify the parse tree using the [`Access`](https://hexdocs.pm/elixir/Access.html) behaviour
 - [] Scan
 - [] PL/pgSQL Parsing